 The following table shows this beautiful little suite of encodings more visually.

 Here we see the Name that is above all others occupying central position in the NIV Bible, overlapped by symmetrical encodings proclaiming His return!
-As an aside, note that the central word in the statement - and therefore the central word in the central two verses of the NIV Bible - is “praise”!

 The Worldwide Sign